chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 ## Task 6: Setup Pod Security Policy

 **Tips:** Review the lab **GSP496** [Hardening Default GKE Cluster Configurations](https://www.qwiklabs.com/focuses/5158?parent=catalog) on Qwiklabs to get some ideas about how to deploy the PodSecurityPolicy objects.
-To learn more, you can find more details from the following documentations:
+To learn more, you can find more details from the following documentation:

 - [Using PodSecurityPolicies \| Kubernetes Engine Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies)
 - [Pod Security Policies \| Kubernetes](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)